 3.)
 You need to gain stability.

 As a tenant, you’re at the mercy of landlords and the ever-changing rental market.
-You might be paying $1,200/month in 2016, but your landlord wants $1,350/month in 2017.
+You might be paying $1,200/month now, but your landlord wants $1,350/month next lease term.
 There’s a way around this stress.
 If you get a fixed-rate loan, your principal and interest payment remains the same for the entire life of the loan.
 You’ll never have to worry about needing to move out because of increasing rent or because your landlord needs to sell her property.
 Stability comes with owning, but you need to commit to stop renting first.

 4.)
 Interest rates are crazy-low right now.